opencybersecurityalliance/oxa/CONTRIBUTING.md

 When you first submit a pull request, CLA Assistant, a bot, will check to see whether you have previously signed the [Individual CLA](https://cla-assistant.io/opencybersecurityalliance/oasis-open-project).
 If you have already done so, this check will pass.
 If not, the bot will comment on the PR with a link and instruction for you to click and sign the CLA electronically via GitHub.
 If you use different GitHub accounts for work and personal use, please make sure you are signed in to the correct account.

-## Feedback

-Questions or comments about this project's work may be submitted as GitHub issues or comments or may be directed to the project's general email list at [prj-email-url]@lists.oasis-open-projects.org.
-General questions about OASIS Open Projects may be directed to OASIS staff at [op-admin@lists.oasis-open-projects.org](mailto:op-admin@lists.oasis-open-projects.org).